 What will I need to take part?

 The course will be delivered on the video platform service, Zoom.
 You can join Zoom for free, or you can join as a guest.
-You will need a strong and stable connection to the internet to take part.
-You will need a device (mobile phone, laptop, or computer, with a microphone and a webcam).
+You will need a device with a microphone and a webcam (mobile phone, laptop, or computer), and a stable connection to the internet to take part

 You will also need to set aside the time to fully partake in the course.
-The approximate delivery of the course will take a total amount of 12 hours, over 6 different sessions.
+The approximate delivery of the course will take a total amount of 14 hours, over6 different sessions.
 You will also need to consider the time you’ll need to apply the learning to your writing and developing your writing in your own time.

 Is there a cost for this course?

-No. Most of Literature Wales’ Tŷ Newydd courses require a fee to attend, but some of our more strategic activity is offered free of charge to individuals through a competitive application process.
+No.

 Will there be ‘homework’ between the workshops?